keblanck/MulitUserServer/README.md

 within the TCP/IP model to connect as many clients as desired via a central server.
 Users can specify the host and the port number used to customize their connection.
 All chat happens via the command line rather than a GUI.

+Files must be compiled via gcc to run.